-A 2017 systematic review suggests there is not enough evidence available to support the potential benefits of blue light glasses.5 Some advertisers have even received fines for misleading claims.
+However, a 2017 systematic review suggests insufficient evidence is available to support the potential benefits of blue light glasses.5 Some advertisers have even received fines for misleading claims.

-Despite the lack of evidence to support the use of blue light glasses, wearing them won’t cause any harm.
+Despite the lack of evidence to support blue light glasses, wearing them won’t cause any harm.
 It’s up to the person whether they want to try blue light glasses.

 5 Benefits of Blue Light Filters

 Here are 5 benefits of blue light filters:

 Exposure to short-wave light from digital devices before bedtime may affect sleep patterns.